-- a.
+a.
 Each oral argument shall consist of two teams proceeding as Appellant and Appellee, with each team being judged collectively as a team.
 The oral argument shall be heard and assessed by three independent judges.
 The judges shall be provided with the arguing Appellant and Appellee briefs and shall have read the same.
 Judges scoring briefs may serve as judges hearing oral arguments for a same team.
-Directors and judges are encouraged to arrange oral arguments so that a judge hears different sets of teams in each round. - b.
-For the preliminary round, each judge shall score each team's oral argument on a scale of 0-100 on the parameters set out in Appendix C. - i.
+Directors and judges are encouraged to arrange oral arguments so that a judge hears different sets of teams in each round.

+b.
+For the preliminary round, each judge shall score each team's oral argument on a scale of 0-100 on the parameters set out in Appendix C.

+i.
 Judges shall generally maintain a scoring range of 70-95 points per team.
 Scoring outside of this range is permitted but must be accompanied by a comment from the scoring judge indicating the rationale for the high or low mark.
-E.g., "Appellant's three minutes of rebuttal honed in on the unresolved issues and answered all my outstanding questions." - c.
+E.g., "Appellant's three minutes of rebuttal honed in on the unresolved issues and answered all my outstanding questions."

+c.
 For the bracketed rounds, the judges shall collectively decide a winner from oral argument on the parameters set out in Appendix C (Judges may score teams in the bracketed rounds at their option, but only a winner is determined and no score is reported).
 In the event of unresolvable disagreement, a majority of the three judges shall decide the winner.
-Judges shall not consider brief score or brief quality in assessing oral argument, except where omissions in a brief would have precluded arguments at oral argument as waived. - d.
-Where errors in conduct especially non-compliance with time limits or decorum are significant or impact fairness of the Competition, the judge shall refer the matter to the appropriate Director.
+Judges shall not consider brief score or brief quality in assessing oral argument, except where omissions in a brief would have precluded arguments at oral argument as waived.

+d.
+Where errors in conduct - especially non-compliance with time limits or decorum - are significant or impact fairness of the Competition, the judge shall refer the matter to the appropriate a.
+Prior to the Regional Rounds and again prior to the National Rounds, the six brief scores of 0-100 from the corresponding round of brief scoring shall be averaged for each team, generating a Brief Score of 0-100 for the team for use in calculation of a Preliminary Round Score.

+Director.
 The judge shall still score and deduct points for such errors and may ignore portions of an argument over time limits in scoring.